ora0600/confluent-ksqldb-hands-on-workshop/labs/01_usecase_finserv_1.md

 ksql> select * from enriched_payments emit changes;
 ```
 Now check in Control Center:
-1) check in the ksqldb area - the running queries.
+1) check in ksqlDB cluster `workshop` - the running queries.
 Take a look in the details (SINK: and SOURCE:) of the running queries.
-2) check in the ksqldb area the ksqldb flow to follow the expansion easier.
+2) check in ksqlDB cluster `workshop` the flow to follow the expansion easier.
 If it is not visible refresh the webpage in browser.

 Combining the status streams
 ```bash